EinGuterWaran/ELO-Ranking-Calculator/README.md

 - p1_points, p2_points: The points/goals/... the players got in this match.
 If there is nothing like this in your use case just give the winner more points and if it's a tie give them both the same amount of points.
 The difference does not matter for the ELO.

-### Example input files
+### Example input files + randomly generated input file
-You find two example files in the input folder.
-One are German battle rap matches of BMCL from "Rap am Mittwoch", [which can be found on Wikipedia](https://de.wikipedia.org/w/index.php?title=Rap_am_Mittwoch#Begegnungen_der_BMCL) and the other are fantasy footbal games I made up.
+You find three example files in the input folder.
+One are German battle rap matches of BMCL from "Rap am Mittwoch", [which can be found on Wikipedia](https://de.wikipedia.org/w/index.php?title=Rap_am_Mittwoch#Begegnungen_der_BMCL) and one are fantasy football games I made up.
+The last one are 200000 randomly generated matches between 200 randomly generated players.
+The tool I wrote to generate them can also be found in this repository (*random_input_generator.py*).